mbaddah/Sauce-Demo-UI-Tests/README.md

 - `docker run --rm -v %cd%/reports:/app/reports pytest-playwright` (Windows)
 - `docker run --rm -v $(pwd)/reports:/app/reports pytest-playwright` (Max / Linux)

+You can execuete using tag annotations, e.g. `pytest -m "login and successful"`

+Headed/Headless:

+- By default playwright will run in headless mode (required for CICD).
+To run headed, run with `--headed` option.

-## To-do
+## Linting with `pylint`

+Before raising a PR, you must run `pylint` and correct for any issues detected.

+## Things i would have liked to have done but didn't get time to do:

-- Expand test scope
+- Expand test scope coverage
-- Add details of framework
-- Add hooks
-- Add POM
 - Screenshot on failure

-## Things i would have liked to have done but didn't get time to do:
+- Refactor POM

--
+- Integrate with Sonarqube